anilk-anusha/feedsterWebsite/README.md

 ## General Info

- The main purpose of this project is to undertand jQuery methods and add dynamic behavior to the feedster website
+ The main purpose of this project is to understand jQuery methods and add dynamic behavior to the feedster website.

 ## To-do List